Depreciation (artwork): Ownership

 The land itself is owned by a nonprofit created by Rowland, 8060 Maxie Road, Inc., solely to execute the work.
 In 2023 the nonprofit entered into a long-term loan agreement with the Dia Art Foundation, making the work one of Dia's constellation of permanent art installations.
 Unlike the other sites in Dia's collection, the land is still legally owned by Rowland's nonprofit and the work will remain under the nonprofit's ownership in perpetuity.
 Dia describes its role as "stewarding" the artwork, and the legal documents have been on long-term display at Dia Chelsea since 2023.

 Critics and journalists have labeled Dia's stewardship of the work an example of the institution's changing priorities and evolving relationship to the medium of land art, for which Dia is well known as a prominent collector and supporter of the medium.
-Rowland's work engages with issues of race and slavery, unlike the majority of the institution's permanent artworks which were largely made by white men, and Depreciation is markedly different from well-known land artworks owned by Dia like Spiral Jetty or The Broken Kilometer, in that this work is expressly not for visitation while the previous works have become pilgrimage sites for some in the art world.
+Rowland's work engages with issues of race and slavery, unlike the majority of the institution's permanent artworks, and Depreciation is markedly different from well-known land artworks owned by Dia like Spiral Jetty or The Broken Kilometer, in that this work is expressly not for visitation while the previous works have become pilgrimage sites for some in the art world.